Hidendra/LWC/README.md

 #LWC: Lightweight Inventory Protection and Management

 LWC has a simple ideal: Allow the protection of our most important blocks individually.
 This includes chests, furnaces, dispensers, and even doors and signs (and just lately, trap doors.)

+LWC does not use flat-file storage.
 By default, LWC uses SQLite, a stateless, serverless RDBMS (a fancy term for a database server.)
 It also has the ability to use MySQL!

 What you can protect
 ----------------------